Emrys365/RemarkPortable/README.md

 ### Additional Notes from [Emrys365](https://github.com/Emrys365/)

-This customized version is designed as a template for SJTU X-LANCE Lab.
+This customized version is designed as a template for SJTU AudioCC Lab.

 Some new functions are introdued based on the original repository in [BenStigsen/RemarkPortable](https://github.com/BenStigsen/RemarkPortable), including: